 Reputable breeders will make sure your kitten is spayed or neutered and at least 12 weeks of age to provide full immunity to vaccinations.
 Sometimes you may find cheap "bargain" Ragdolls, usually they are advertised on for sale sites, and in newspapers for a fraction of what a reputable breeder charges.
 They are usually sold between 6-8 weeks.
 Many times these "baragain" Ragdolls are unregistered.
 They are typically not vaccinated or wormed, and are not spayed/neutered.
 By the time you get the kitten home, and spend the money to get the kitten fully immunized, spayed or neutered, it can easily add up.

 This is a good question to ask your breeder.
 I do not breed these colors, as they are not accepted colors in any major cat association.
 The Ragdoll standard is written to be a Blue-eyed, Pointed breed.
 Minks or non-pointed Ragdolls can not be shown for titles or championship status, and can NOT be registered as a Ragdoll in some cat associations.
 Ragdolls are known for their beautiful blue eye color, and beautiful points of color.
 Mink and Solid Ragdolls are NOT pointed, and do not have blue eyes, many are bred from Ragamuffins.
 If you like these colors, please support a Ragamuffin breeder.
 The Ragamuffin breed standard does recognize these Mink and Solid (Non-Pointed) colors, and in some associations can be shown in championship status.
 Many Ragdoll breeders who do breed the Mink and non-pointed "Ragdolls", are charging much more for these "Rare" colors.
 They are not rare, and are easy to produce, but because they are not TRUE Ragdolls, most breeders will not breed with these colors.
+Our goal is is to breed to a standard.
+We do not believe in just putting 2 cats together and having kittens.
+We have a specific goal in following the TICA and CFA breed standard.

 No, if you have an allergy to cats, Ragdolls would not be any different.
 Feel free to visit, to find out if you have a reaction.
 Just remember, one visit may not trigger symptoms, and kittens are at less risk to trigger allergies than adults.
 Also, it could be certain shampoo's, seasons, litter use, that may be the trigger of symptoms.
 Most people are actually allergic to the specific proteins found in the cat's saliva.
 It is important to know if you or your family may have an allergy to cats, prior to adoption, as an allergy can develop at any age.